Bwathke9/Everyday_Adventure/README.md

 ### Usage
 The following steps describe how to build and run the project.
 <ul>
-  <li>1. open project within Unity following instructions under the Installation header</li>
+  <li>1. open project within Unity Editor following instructions under the Installation header</li>
   <li>2. navigate to File > Build Profiles</li>
   <li>3. ensure Windows is selected and click Build</li>
   <li>4. navigate to desired project build location and select the folder</li>